davidthomashess/lf-coding-challenge-backend-davidhess/README.md

 The application is dockerized with Visual Studio Code Dev Containers.

-This web application was built with the Next.js React framework, TypeScript for type safety, and Tailwind CSS for styling elements.
+This web application was built with the Next.js React framework, TypeScript for type safety, Postman Plugin to test fetch requests, and Tailwind CSS for styling elements.